ThibautMilville/Secret_Santa/README.md

 To configure it on a local environment, use the following command : setx SENDGRID_API_KEY "your_api_key_here"

-In the "config" folder, you also need to configure the sender email in the "constants" file.
+You also need to configure the sender email in the "constants" file.
+You can find it in the "config" folder.